prem-muthedath/timer/README.md

 they preform.
 The complete set of benchmark data are in `notes/benchmaks` folder.
 Both Beck's timer as well as my version report broad but similar variations for methods whose timings (in nanoseconds) increase with collection size.
-These variations become more pronounced for collection sizes >= 1000.
+These variations become more pronounced for collection sizes of 1000 elements or more.
 Despite these variations, reported timings (in nanoseconds) from my version agree well with Beck's.

 I did these benchmarks on a Macbook Air mid-2012 running Java 1.7.
 This stuff is quite old, and I suspect the large variations in the data most likely stem